How do I register?

 Where will my group be sleeping?

-Students are housed together by church in the on-campus hotels in gender-specific halls.
+Students are housed together by church in the on-campus dorms in gender-specific halls.
 Adult Chaperones (Team Leaders) are housed together on-campus as well, though they all room separately from students.

 What are Team Leaders (TLs)?